Mental Health Monday! Concurring Shame

 Stress is powerful.

-So, starting today, I will bring awareness to caring for your mental health (The parent or loved one one of someone in addiction).
+So, starting today, I will bring awareness to caring for your mental health whether you are a parent or loved one one of someone in addiction, or someone confronting mental illness.

 Every Monday- let’s chat!
 Tell me how you are and how you’re feeling when it comes to this topic.